-(Sound 1 near here)
+Insert Sound 1 here -

-For purposes of illustration throughout the following I'll refer to a "keyboard trumpet," an example design with no counterpart from the world of earlier instruments but one which makes a perfectly plausible DMI.
+For purposes of illustration throughout the following I'll refer to a ‘keyboard trumpet,’ an example design with no counterpart from the world of earlier instruments but one that makes a perfectly plausible DMI.
 I first heard such an instrument played by Stanley Jungleib of Qwire, an ensemble from the mid-1990's in which I was the electric cellist.
-While this may seem to be a Frankenstein concept, joining keyboard technique with trumpet soundsto, bear in mind that what matters most is the musical expression afforded by the instrument and that what a performer wishes to evoke with it are genre and style specific.
-I would also contend that "keyboard" and "trumpet" are loaded concepts inherited from an earlier organology.
+While the concept of joining keyboard technique with trumpet sounds might seem somewhat odd, bear in mind that what matters most is the musical expression afforded by the instrument and that what a performer wishes to evoke with it are genre and style specific.
+I would also contend that ‘keyboard’ and ‘trumpet’ are loaded concepts inherited from an earlier organology.
 Such design choices should not, however, be construed as limitations due to the technology.
 Computers are indeed a wide open medium and a part of the fascination in designing DMI's is the risk taking associated with innovation.
 The unforeseeable and sometimes profound effects such innovation may have on the music which gets produced is the other part of the fascination.
 The following treatment will be as style agnostic as possible.

 Sound as numbers

-Ins(Figures 1a and 1b near here)
+Insert Figures 1a and 1b here -

 Computers use strings of numbers arranged sequentially through time to represent sound.
 Sound data can be acquired, transformed, stored and played back.
 It can be observed and analyzed either while happening (in real time) or later (out of real time), particularly if it is being edited after the fact.
-The data plot shown in Fig. 1a is a trumpet passage recorded with a microphone in an anechoic room.
+The data plot shown in Figure 1a is a trumpet passage recorded with a microphone in an anechoic room.
 The values correspond to 4 seconds worth of air pressure variation measured at a sampling rate of 44,100 points per second (a DMI generates audio samples at a similarly high data rate).

-The accompanying graph in Fig. 1b shows a zoomed-in portion of one note.
+The accompanying graph in Figure 1b shows a zoomed-in portion of one note.
 It represents a very brief slice of time, two waveform periods long.
 The individual, exact values of the numerical samples can be seen.
-The trumpet note at this point has reached a "steady state" between its attack and the next transition.
-Sound snapshots like this will be useful later in two ways: as a wavetable oscillator which can generate a steady tone with the harmonic structure of the original at a given point in time, and as data for spectral analysis often graphed as a sequence of snapshots which show the evolution of the components of a tone.
+The trumpet note at this point has reached a ‘steady state’ between its attack and the next transition.
+Sound snapshots like this will be useful later in two ways: as a wavetable oscillator that can generate a steady tone with the harmonic structure of the original at a given point in time, and as data for spectral analysis often graphed as a sequence of such snapshots which show the evolution of the components of a tone.

-The audio signal we see in Fig. 1a has been digitally sampled at a rate fast enough to have full frequency bandwidth resolution.
+The audio signal we see in Figure 1a has been digitally sampled at a rate fast enough to have full frequency bandwidth resolution.
 In other words, there are enough data points per second to represent the highest frequencies we can hear.
 And it has full dynamic range resolution because the range of numeric values of the data is sufficient to represent the softest and loudest sounds a trumpet might produce.

 Samplers